AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 * `date`
 * `description`

 The `date` is the only field that is always required.
-The `description` field is optional, but it is shown in tooltips by default.
-If there is no description, the symbol of a group is shown instead.
+The `description` field is optional, but it is shown in tooltips by default (if there is no description, the symbol of a group is shown instead).

-The symbol is a text element displayed on markers and shared by all elements of the group.
-The way to customize symbols depends on the method you use.
-Since they are resized to fit markers, the best choice is to specify one or two letters (with an empty string, no text is displayed).
-The default symbol is "A" for all groups.

-**Note:** You can add custom fields to your data.
-See [Tooltips](Tooltips).
+**Note:** Sometimes it makes sense to add custom fields to your data.
+See the [Individual Markers](#individual_markers) section and [Tooltips](Tooltips) article.

 ### eventMarkers()